ibm-wsc/hyper-protect-virtual-servers-workshop/docs/securebuild-lab/build.md

         {"status":"OK"}
         ```

-2. Launch secure build with a timeout of 20 minutes (1200 seconds) to complete using the configuration file generated in the [Set Build Configuration section](#set-build-configuration)
+2. Launch secure build with a timeout of 20 minutes to complete using the configuration file generated in the [Set Build Configuration section](#set-build-configuration)

     ``` bash
     hpvs sb build \
-    --timeout 1200 \
+    --timeout 20 \
     --config "${SB_DIR}/sb_config.yaml"
     ```